sinhashutosh/EmployeeWageOOPS/README.md

+Ability to save the Total
-Compute Employee Wage
+Wage for Each
-for multiple companies - Note: Each Company has its own wage, number of working days and working hours per month
+Company - Note: You can Create
+EmpWageBuilder for each
+Company
-- Use Class Method with function parameters instead of Class
+- Use Instance Variable instead of function parameters
-Variables